Kuzhanthaikkaga: Soundtrack

 Music was by M. S. Viswanathan and lyrics were by Kannadasan.
+The song "Thai Maadha Megam" is set in Yamunakalyani raga.

 Release and reception

 The film was critically well received and ran for over 100 days in theatres.
 At the 16th National Film Awards, Kannadasan won the first ever award for Best Lyrics, and Baby Rani won for Best Child Artist.
 At the Tamil Nadu State Film Awards, P. N. Sundaram won for Best Cinematographer.